 Bei Ling, a poet and essayist, is a founder and editor of Qing Xiang, an exile literary journal founded in 1993, now based in Cambridge, Massachusetts, and published in Chinese.
 He is also the founder and Executive Director of the Independent Chinese PEN Center, an organization of Chinese writers and intellectuals dedicated to the freedom of expression.
 (October 2009)

-Steven Mithen is Pro-Vice-Chancellor and Professor of Early Prehistory at the University of Reading.
-His books include The Singing Neanderthals, The Prehistory of the Mind, After the Ice: A Global Human History, The Singing Neanderthals, and, most recently, Thirst: Water and Power in the Ancient World.
-(April 2014)
+Steven Mithen is Deputy Vice-Chancellor and Professor of Early Prehistory at the University of Reading.
+His books include The Prehistory of the Mind, After the Ice: A Global Human History, The Singing Neanderthals, and, most recently, Thirst: Water and Power in the Ancient World.
+(November 2015)

 Norman Rush was raised in Oakland, California, and graduated from Swarthmore College in 1956.
 He has been an antiquarian book dealer, a college instructor, and, with his wife Elsa, he lived and worked in Africa from 1978 to 1983.
 They now reside in Rockland County, New York.
 His stories have appeared in The New Yorker, The Paris Review, and Best American Short Stories.
 Whites, a collection of stories, was published in 1986, and his first novel, Mating, the recipient of the National Book Award, was published in 1991.
 His most recent novel is Subtle Bodies.